inbo/tutorials/content/articles/spatial_mgrs/index.md

   polar regions in the case of the UTM grid.
 In the polar regions, the MGRS derives its grid from the UPS (Universal Polar Stereographic) map projection.
+- The major divisions of the UTM grid are the *UTM zones*, defined by meridians that are 6° apart.
+The UTM grid consists solely of grid lines tied to the UTM coordinate system.
+- The major divisions of the MGRS grid are the *grid zones*, which are a further division of UTM zones according to specific parallels, further amended by shifting the meridian borders of some grid zones.
+Grid zone borders generate extra cell clipping compared to the UTM grid.
+- Apart from deviations and extra clips as a consequence of the grid zones, the MGRS grid cell pattern matches that of the UTM grid.
 - UTM grid references consist solely of digits (Arabic numerals), while MGRS grid references are alphanumeric (combination of digits & Latin characters).
+To illustrate this, following examples refer to the Belgian point location used in the text:
+  - An UTM grid reference looks like `31.577019.5661520` (meter precision) or `31.577.5661` (kilometer precision) and separators are needed (point, slash, space) if not applying localized simplifications.
+  - An MGRS grid reference looks like `31U ES 77019 61520` (meter
+    precision) or `31U ES 77 61` (kilometer precision), and the spacing is optional.
-- When decreasing the precision of a position, coordinates are to be rounded while in (UTM and MGRS) grid references the numeric parts representing easting and northing are to be truncated.
+- When decreasing the precision of a position, *coordinates* are to be *rounded* while in (UTM and MGRS) *grid references* the numeric parts representing easting and northing are to be *truncated*.
 - Projected coordinate reference systems (CRSs) specify a geodetic datum so that coordinates can be linked to a physical location on the Earth’s surface.
 Likewise, you need to specify (and be aware of) the